-- 5. Inspect selected results in the Product Tree View (D). - Use the tree view to browse your product.
+- Right click the column header to add and remove columns. - Right click the column header to customise the layout.
+Choose Select Layout to select a predefined layout, or Save Layout As to save your layout as a template.
+The layout will then be available from the Select Layout submenu. - 5.
+Inspect selected results in the Product Tree View (D).
+You may want to maximise this view to use it optimally. - Use the tree view to browse your product.
 Please be aware that if you open a Product the system may have to load it first.
-This may be a time and memory consuming operation. - The meta data panel at the top will show the meta data of the currently selected Product. - The left side panel will show viewers for selected Products or data sets. - We strongly advice to maximize the Product Tree View to use the left side panel.
+This may be a time and memory consuming operation. - The meta data panel at the top will show the meta data of the currently selected Product. - The left side panel will show viewers for selected Products or data sets.